cuckoong/fish_llr/README.md

 Statistics for burst duration
 1. generate label with ml_generate_label.py and save in Data/Quantization/Tg/{}W-batch{}/{}.npy
 2. get burst duration from data and check if fish do not move all the time,  by stats_data_cleaning_burst.py
+3. visualize and statistical comparison (stats_normalized.py), collect short-time response, normalized using batch, baseline activity, and light-sensitive level, and compare the differences using hotelling t2 test (stats_burst_duration.py),

+'''
+Not use:
-3. visualize burst duration with stats_visualize_burst.R, result in Figures/Stats/Quantization/Tg/all/scale/batch{},
+4. visualize burst duration with stats_visualize_burst.R, result in Figures/Stats/Quantization/Tg/all/scale/batch{},
   all means all activity (burst + mid), burst mean only burst, raw is raw, scale is min_max scaling.
 4. visualize burst duration with stats_visualize_burst.R, result in Figures/Stats/Quantization/Tg/all/scale/batches,
   all means all activity (burst + mid), burst mean only burst, raw is raw, scale is min_max scaling.
+'''

 Statistics for swimming distance
 1. generate label with ml_generate_label.py and save in Data/Quantization/Tg/{}W-batch{}/{}.npy